Cray-HPE/docs-csm/008-LIVECD-RECOVERY.md

 the(the upper filesystem of the overlayfs) copy of the modified /etc/shadow file.

-If a site/user needs to reset/clear the password for `root`, they can mount their USB on another machine and remove this file from the cow partiion.
+If a site/user needs to reset/clear the password for `root`, they can mount their USB on another machine and remove this file from the COW partiion.
 When next booting from the USB it will reinitialize to an empty password for `root`, and again at next login it will require the password to be changed.